 Background Image for Header:

-The Director of Academic Excellence and Assessment and the University Assessment Council (UAC) are the coordinating resources for assessment and data-driven efforts to continuously improve instruction, student performance, academic effectiveness, student support services, and administrative functions on campus.
+The Assistant Provost of Curriculum and Assessment and the University Assessment Council (UAC) are the coordinating resources for assessment and data-driven efforts to continuously improve instruction, student performance, academic effectiveness, student support services, and administrative functions on campus.

 Engaging with Assessment